-Rule Modification Rule 1-3 Javelin is not permitted in Ohio Rule 3-2-3a In dual, triangular, or quad meets, the referee/starter is required to be a Class 1 registered official; In meets involving 5 or more schools, the referee must be a Class 1 registered official Rule 3-2-6 Conferences may not adopt special rules for interrupted events Rule 3-2-1 3-2-4k 3-5 No Jury of Appeals in Ohio Rule 3-4-1 Referee MUST be Class 1 registered official for high school meets (recommended for middle school) Rule 4-1-3 Field event contestants must report before the start of their flight.
+Rule Modifications Modification Rule 1-3 Javelin and Hammer Throw are not permitted in Ohio.
+Rule 3-2-3a In High School, the referee/starter is required to be a Class 1 registered official; In 7 th & 8 th Grade the referee/starter may be a Class 3 registered official.
+Rule 3-2-6 Conferences may not adopt special rules for interrupted events Rule 3-2-1 3-2-4k 3-5 No Jury of Appeals in Ohio Rule 3-4-1 Referee MUST be Class 1 registered official for high school meets (recommended for middle school) Rule 4-1-3 Field event contestants must report before the start of their flight.
 For events run as "open pit" the start of their flight is the start of competition.
-Rule 4-2-2 PENALTY: When athletes exceed the participation limitation, the team is penalized as if they had used an ineligible athlete Rule 4-2-4 OHSAA has established limitations as described in the Track and Field Manual.
+Rule 4-2-1 PENALTY: When athletes exceed the participation limitation, the team is penalized as if they had used an ineligible athlete Rule 4-2-4 OHSAA has established limitations as described in the Track and Field Manual.
 Schools and Conferences may not put aside these event entry limitations.
 Rule 4-2-4-d Teams CANNOT designate in advance which team will score in relays; however, only one team from each school may score Rule 4-3-1a3 Spikes are limited to $\frac{1}{2}$ " unless the games committee stipulates a shorter length.
 Rule 4-3 Head gear may be worn, including but not limited to headbands (with or without sequins) and/or ear covers and navy watch style caps.
-Rule 5-2-4 In TOURNAMENT competition, the 4x400 meter relay shall start using a 3-turn stagger, the 4x800 relay and the 800 meter run shall use a 2-turn stagger, and the 1600 and 3200 meter run shall use a 1-turn stagger Rule 5-8-2 Finish line aids are NOT permitted Rule 6-2-10 In "team field events," each athlete participating in horizontal events shall get 4 attempts with no finals
+Rule 5-3-4 In TOURNAMENT competition, the 4x400 meter relay shall start using a 3-turn stagger, the 4x800 relay and the 800 meter run shall use a 2-turn stagger, and the 1600 and 3200 meter run shall use a 1-turn stagger Rule 5-8-2 Finish line aids are NOT permitted Rule 6-2-10 In "team field events," each athlete participating in horizontal events shall get 4 attempts with no finals

-Rule Modification

-- Rule 6-3-2b Jump offs for qualifying places in tournaments are NOT tie breakers, and those involved in the jump off shall be allowed a reasonable warm-up after the competition is completed and before the jump off begins.
-If the tie for the qualifying position(s) is KNOWN to exist before the bar is raised to compete for higher places, those tied for the qualifying place(s) shall be allowed to make their fourth attempt before the bar is raised. - Rules 6-8-23 In the event of a broken pole, competitors are allowed one run through without a bar with a & 6-2-13a replacement pole - Rule 6-8-17 The head pole vault judge who holds a valid OHSAA T&F officiating permit may be designated to certify the legality of poles - Rule -8-2-3 The OHSAA has accepted modified scoring.
+Rule Modification Rule 6-3-2b Jump offs for qualifying places in tournaments are NOT tie breakers, and those involved in the jump off shall be allowed a reasonable warm-up after the competition is completed and before the jump off begins.
+If the tie for the qualifying position(s) is KNOWN to exist before the bar is raised to compete for higher places, those tied for the qualifying place(s) shall be allowed to make their fourth attempt before the bar is raised.
+Rules 6-8-2 In all OHSAA competitions, anytime nine or more participants are active at a given height active flights shall be used.
+In the event of a broken pole, competitors are allowed one run through without a bar with a Rules 6-8-23 & 6-2-13a replacement pole Rule 6-8-17 The head pole vault judge who holds a valid OHSAA T&F officiating permit may be designated to certify the legality of poles Rule 7-2-2 The 5,000M is an allowable special event per the regulations listed in this document.